wuga214/TOOLBOX_Sequential_Data_Preprocessor/Readme.md

 Novel To Vectors
 ===

-# What is this script
+# What is this script?
 This script transform arbitrary novel in txt format into sentence vectors.
 For example
 ```python
 text = "I like this script.
 But, this does not look like a tool."